-Background Paper on Network Codes
+Background Paper on Electricity Network Codes

 September 2014

 The completion of the Internal Market in Electricity is a key priority for energy regulators and has been the focus of our work for many years.
-Regulators are keen to ensure that the Third Package’s rules are put in place as soon as possible and that the benefits which an integrated market can provide are passed on to Europe’s customers.
+Regulators are keen to ensure that the Third Package’s rules are put in place as soon as possible and that the benefits which an integrated market can provide are passed on to European energy customers.
 Regulators have played, and will continue to play, a central role in developing rules, ensuring they’re implemented as quickly as possible and in sharing experience and best practice.
 As we stand at a point where the Comitology process for the first set of binding rules in electricity is about to begin, we consider that there is value in summarizing the position to date and briefly looking ahead to future challenges.

 Establishing the Target Model